 With her two young children in tow and a dream, she started Lauren Johnson Studio in her pop-up garage studio in Waterbury, VT.

 After several years living in Vermont and a deeper love of art and nature, Lauren relocated back to Philadelphia in 2018 with her husband, children, and dog.
 The last time her family was there was when her son was born and working at the University of Pennsylvania Health System in Talent Acquisition and getting her MS in Organizational Development and Leadership.
 Life was surely different this time around.

 2020 brought about immense changes for the world and life at home.
 After 15 years of living out of New Jersey, she returned to the NJ Shore.

-She seeks to explore creativity , craft and artistry across many disciplines are her passions besides her love of family.
+She seeks to explore!
+Creativity, craft and artistry across many disciplines are her passions besides her love of family.
 Whether the medium is acrylic, oil, watercolor, Japanese woodblock print, photography or clay, Lauren is drawn to express emotions and thoughts through her artwork.